What is a Syllable? How are Syllables Created?

 A Vowel Team Syllable (VV) contains two vowels that make one sound.

-NOTE: A Vowel Team includes a Diphthong Syllable (VV) where two vowels that make a special sound.
+NOTE: A Vowel Team includes a Diphthong Syllable (VV) where two vowels make a special sound.

 An R-controlled Syllable (VR) has a syllable followed by a single letter ‘r’.
 The sound is an ‘r’-controlled vowel.